-Join Joseph Lowery for an in-depth discussion in this video Creating a registration form, part of Up and Running with Laravel.
+Join Joseph Lowery for an in-depth discussion in this video Creating a registration form, part of Learning Laravel.

 Ready for a little interactive eye candy?…I know I am.…In this lesson we'll build out…a fully developed webpage for our registration form,…hook it up to our database and test the results.…Let's get to it.…First we're going to need to move…some pre-development material and assets into place.…The registration that we're building…is for a pseudo art school named "Roux Academy,"…and I've got a fully styled webpage to host it.…From the Chapter Four "04_02" folder,…the exercise files, which I'm going to go into…right here in my code editor.…